amper5and/voice.js/docs/API.md

 * name: String, required - the contact name
 * number: String, required - the phone number
 * type: String, required - the phone type.
 Must be one of these four capitalized strings: 'HOME', 'MOBILE', or 'WORK'
 * check: Boolean, optional, default `false` - whether to first check if the contact will clash with an existing contact.
 Setting this to `true` does NOT add the contact.
-See below.
+See *Merging Contacts* below.
 * focusId: String, optional - this is what GV calls a "focus id", which is a special id for an existing contact with which the new contact will be merged.
-See below.
+See *Merging Contacts* below.

 ##### Merging contacts
 When `check` is `true` the response from GV will have a `matchingContacts` property which is an array of contacts that might match the contact you are trying to add.
 Each contact in `matchingContacts` has a `detail` and `focusId` property.
 The `focusId` can be used to merge a new contact with an old one.
 When a valid `focusId` is passed to `client.contacts('new'...)` the new contact will be merged with the contact corresponding to the focus id.
 See `examples/contacts.js` for a detailed example.